Are you looking for the best way to experience the natural beauty of Indiana Dunes National Park?

 Notable features: Beach access, great for birdwatching, views of the Chicago skyline

 Trailhead: 376 North County Line Road, Gary

-West Beach Trail is the way for hikers looking to combine a scenic walk with a beach day.
-This trail takes you from the park’s West Beach parking area to the beach, where you can enjoy swimming, sunbathing, and Chicago skyline views.
+West Beach Trail is how hikers combine a scenic walk with a beach day.
+This trail takes you from the park's West Beach parking area to the beach, where you can enjoy swimming, sunbathing, and Chicago skyline views.

 Tip: Short on time?
 The Dune Succession Trail loop should be your priority!

 Other Hikes to Consider at Indiana Dunes